rabsef-bicrym/tudumvc/lesson2-the-filesystem.md

     * Use just `=dir` to return to your default path.

 ### Add a file:
 Create a file in Unix called test.txt within the home directory of your test urbit.
-Put a few lines of text into it and the proceed:
+Put a few lines of text into it and then proceed as follows:
 * `+ls %/`
     * **NOTE:** Nothing new has happened here.
 Again, making a file in the Unix side of things doesn't affect your urbit until you `|commit %home` (or whatever other desk you're working in).
 * `|commit %home`